Now to Next BME Scholarship

 Our application process allows you to show us who you really are, beyond grades and experience.
 We welcome people who are driven to challenge.
 We’ll be looking for collaboration, drive and problem solving throughout the process.
 The Now to Next Scholarship is aimed at students from backgrounds that are under-represented in law.
-We are striving to reach as diverse pool of candidates as possible from BME Black and Minority ethnic, or Mixed African or Caribbean backgrounds.
-We welcome applications from students who meet the following eligibility criteria:
+We are striving to reach as diverse pool of candidates as possible from Black, African or Caribbean heritage (including applicants of mixed-race with Black African or Black Caribbean heritage) who are looking to complete a law degree.

-- Attending, and have attended from aged 11, a state-funded non-fee paying school / college or a independent / fee paying school through a bursary scheme in the UK.
+- Attend, and have attended from aged 11, a state-funded non-fee paying school/college or an independent/fee paying school through a bursary scheme in the UK.

 - Intend to complete a full-time undergraduate law degree in the UK, but have not commenced one yet.

-Online application form > Video Interview > Assessment Event
+Application Process: Online application form > Video Assessment > Final Interview

 Online application form add

 This is your chance to tell us more about you.
 We will also ask you some long answer questions, to find out about your motivations, drive and attributes that you could bring.

 - Pay attention to the word count: it is there for a reason.
 If we give you 250 words, that’s how many words we believe you need to give us a detailed enough answer.